Explanation of Conformitty – The Dual Processing Dependency Model, Gerrard and Deutsch:

 Asch’s study can be seen to confirm this explanation of compliance.
 In Asch’s study, the participants were aware that they were giving an obvious incorrect answer, in interviews after the experiment the participants confirmed that the reason why they did this was because they wanted to be liked and accepted into the group/majority.

-AO3: Evaluation of the NSI Explanation of Compliance:
+AO3: Explanation of Conformity – Evaluation of the NSI Explanation of Compliance:

 (1) Point: Research has supported the normative social influence explanation as to why people conform.
 Evidence: For example, Asch’s (1951) research demonstrates how individuals will conform with the majority on an unambiguous line comparison test (even when they know their response is incorrect) in order to be liked or in an attempt to avoid standing out from the group.
 Evaluation: This is a strength because it shows that the normative social influence explanation is a valid assumption as to why people conform with the majority (i.e. for group approval).